Florida Expungement & Record Sealing Attorney

 Sealing of Criminal Records in Florida

 As mentioned earlier sealing is another legal avenue that can be pursued to clean up a person’s criminal record.
 It should also be noted that the legal requirements for sealing are less stringent than for those of expungement.
 Thus if a person is not eligible for expungement they may wish to look to the possibility of sealing their record.
 Further the effect of a sealing is that the records sealed become confidential and they are not subject to public records request pursuant to Florida Statute 119.07 and Article 1 Section 24 of the Florida Constitution.
 Similarly, an individual whose record is sealed, need not disclose the arrest or conviction, even under oath, subject to the same limitations that exist for those whose records are expunged.
-For more information on the sealing of a criminal record you can contact a local criminal defense attorney who handles sealings or look to Florida Statute 943.059.
+For more information on the sealing of a criminal record you can contact a local Jacksonville expungement attorney who handles record sealings or look to Florida Statute 943.059.

 FAQs about Florida Criminal Record Expungement